samanthaming/not-fancy-voice-animate/README.md

 ## 3. Create our Voice Command

-We're going to create the list voice command that we want our Totoro image to respond to.
-If the user says those specific word, we'll save it to our data.
+We're going to create the list of voice commands that we want our Totoro image to respond to.
+If the user says those specific word, we'll save it to our animate data.

 ```javascript
 data: {